couchbase/docs-operator/demo.md

-# Example Cluster Deployment
+# Cluster Deployment Tutorial

 The following steps demonstrate the deployment of a 3 node cluster with data loading.
-See the [prerequisite and setup guide](prerequisiteAndSetup.md) for instructions to prepare your kubernetes cluster to run couchbase pods.
+See the [prerequisite and setup guide](prerequisiteAndSetup.md) for instructions to prepare your Kubernetes cluster to run Couchbase pods.

-**Create couchbase cluster**
+**Create Couchbase cluster**
 ```console
 $ kubectl apply -f  https://packages.couchbase.com/kubernetes/beta/couchbase-cluster.yaml
 couchbasecluster "cb-example" created